MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Read information sent from WebView2 when a menuitem is selected
+## Reading information sent from WebView2 when a menuitem is selected

-### Read information sent from WebView2 when a default menuitem is selected
+### Reading information sent from WebView2 when a default menuitem is selected

-### Read information sent from WebView2 when a custom menuitem is selected
+### Reading information sent from WebView2 when a custom menuitem is selected

 The following information is sent when the user selects a custom menuitem on a context menu.